 Why does Freestyle use a lottery system?
 Freestyle was originally created and envisioned to be another choice for those students who are "just doing school", not necessarily excelling in school or students with art or technical experience in hopes of getting these kinds of students once again excited about school.
 We are not looking for the "best" student or even a particular type of student.
 Our application process does not require any experience and does not require a portfolio to match the reason why Freestyle was created.
 This would hopefully entice students who are "just doing school" to apply.
-Our only requirement are a 2.0+ TGPA, a Junior or Senior within MVLAUHSD.
+Our only requirement is that you must be a Junior or Senior within MVLAUHSD.
 We want a mix of all students and a lottery has resulted in a good mix of all levels of creative and passionate students with all levels of talents, skills and enthusiasm levels.
 More detailed info about the lottery system can be found here.

 7. When are the 3 classes held?

 Basically, classes are held during Periods 2, 3, & 4 for AM Session or Periods 5, 6, & 7 for PM Session.
 Students choose either AM or PM Session to attend Freestyle.
 See schedule below.